 U.S. Army Corps of Engineers, Mississippi Valley Division

-The Division Commander is directly responsible to the Chief of Engineers.
-Within the authorities delegated, MVD Commander directs and supervises the District Commander, U.S. Army Engineer Districts, St. Paul, Rock Island, St. Louis, Memphis, Vicksburg, and New Orleans in performing the following missions:
+The division commander is directly responsible to the chief of engineers.
+Within the authorities delegated, the division commander directs and supervises the district commander in six U.S. Army Engineer Districts (St. Paul, Rock Island, St. Louis, Memphis, Vicksburg and New Orleans) in performing the following missions:

 - Preparing engineering studies and design.

 - Constructing, operating and maintaining flood control and river and harbor facilities and installations.